 This degree is awarded for published work that, in the opinion of the examiners, has generally been recognised by scholars in the field concerned as a distinguished contribution to knowledge or creative achievement.
 The candidate shall be a graduate of at least five years standing.
 If the candidate is not a graduate of the University of Sydney he or she must have been a full-time member of academic staff of the University for at least three years or have had similar significant involvement in the teaching and research of the University.

-The Faculty of Architecture, Design and Planning is a multidisciplinary faculty.
-Within the structure of the faculty there are no formal schools or departments.
+The Sydney School of Architecture, Design and Planning is a multidisciplinary school.
+Within the structure of the school there are no formal schools or departments.
 However, to assist research students to maintain a close relationship with other students and academics of similar academic interest to them, a range of disciplines has been established.
 These are:

 - Architecture Science